 Alternatively, existing wind turbines can also continue to be operated via so-called lifetime extensions (LTEs), but then outside of the EEG and in most cases via so-called Power Purchase Agreements (PPAs).
 These then offer a contractually stipulated price for the kWh generated, but often only cover costs and without long-term security.

 A promising approach to a solution, which at the same time addresses the problem of the economically unclear continued operation of so-called post-EEG systems, as well as the decentralized supply of green hydrogen, is the expansion of renewable energy generators that are being phased out under the EEG by corresponding electrolysers for hydrogen generation.
 Wind turbines are particularly suitable here, as they were built in comparatively large capacities in the early years (exemplary wind farms: 1998: 6x 0.6 MW + 1x 1 MW or 2001: 4x 1.5 MW13), and unlike photovoltaics, there are none daily dark phase.

 Initial studies at ConverterTec Deutschland GmbH have shown that these systems offer an excellent opportunity to generate green hydrogen in the immediate vicinity of the intended consumption.
 Using the example of a park with a total installed output of 12.5 MW, a 1 MW electrolysis system can already be economically operated today.

 In addition to the location-specific framework conditions, the flexibility of the electrolysers also play a decisive role.
 Due to the volatility with which renewable energy producers provide green electricity and in order to avoid a further expansion of the investment volume in the direction of an additional battery to stabilize the base load supply for hydrogen generation, the operating range of the electrolyser is decisive.

-Further information are available here (German).
+Further information are available here (German) or here (English).